JamieBort/Learning-Directory/Git/gitignore/README.md

 # gitignore

+## Purpose

-The purpose of this Git directory is to house info on the .gitignore file in general.
+This directory houses information about .gitignore files in general.

 Therefore, info regarding the .gitignore file in `this` LearningDirectory repo can be found in this [meta/gitignore/](../../Meta/README.md#metagitignore) directory.